adnanhaider81/mpox-vzv-coinfection-2023-pakistan/README.md

   - Example plotting script and CI smoke test are included.

 The defaults align with the manuscript methods, including iSeq 2x150, Trimmomatic parameters, duplicate handling, SPAdes, and phylogenetics with MAFFT and IQ-TREE.
 Where the paper used Geneious for consensus, this workflow uses bcftools with a depth mask that emulates minimum coverage greater than 10.

+### Kraken2 and Kaiju databases
+This repo does not ship databases.
+You must download and point the config at your local copies.

+- Kraken2
+  - Build or download a database such as standard or PlusPF.
+See Kraken2 docs.
+Set `kraken2.db` in `config/config.yaml` to the database path.
+- Kaiju
+  - Download a kaiju database and the taxonomy files `nodes.dmp` and `names.dmp`.
+Set `kaiju.db_fmi`, `kaiju.nodes`, and `kaiju.names` in `config/config.yaml`.

 ## Requirements
 - Python 3.11 or newer